shrukris/citrix-help-docs.github.io/receiver-for-windows/en-us/4-10/index.md

+---
+layout: leftnav
-# What is Citrix Receiver?
+title: What is Citrix Receiver?
+menu: subnav
+---

 Citrix Receiver provides access to virtual desktops and apps from any device, making it easy to work from anywhere.
 Receiver is secure, easy to use, and consistent across devices.